-Note: Candidates in secondary licensure programs are not required to adhere to transitions; however, they must meet the same requirements for provisional and formal admissions.
+- Note: Candidates in secondary licensure programs are not required to adhere to transitions; however, they must meet the same requirements for provisional and formal admissions. - Clinical Experience: Some education courses require clinical experience components in addition to classroom seat time.
+Please see the Initial Teacher Licensure Undergraduate Handbook for details.
+ALL REQUIRED PRAXIS EXAMS MUST BE PASSED PRIOR TO STUDENT TEACHING.